benosmac/verve360/pages/index.md

   - content: is not growing fast enough
 customers_p: >-
   No matter where you are in your growth stage, we have a solution to help alleviate the problems you are facing.
-customers_outro: >-
-  We understand that different growth levers need to be activated at various stages of growth, so we adjust our scope and processes accordingly.

-  We listen intently, lead with questions, not answers, create agile strategies, develop affordable solutions, accelerate implementation.

-  #### We turn your vision into exceptional results and deliver success beyond profit.

-intro_paragraph: >-
-  A purpose-driven business consulting agency, we inspire small and medium businesses to accelerate and achieve sustainable growth.
-questions: |-
-  ### As your growth partner, we are here to put an end to the problems you're facing in your business today.

-  #### Is your business suffering from growing pains?

-  #### Are you looking for effective ways to attract more business, sales, customers?

-  #### Are you worried you're getting left by the wayside by your competitors?
-second_paragraph: |-
-  We listen intently, lead with questions, not answers, create agile strategies, develop affordable solutions, accelerate implementation.

-  **We turn your vision into exceptional results and deliver success beyond profit.**
-third_paragraph: >-
-  ### Why grow?

-  Most businesses define growth as an increment in revenue, profit or size.
-To us, growth is much more than that; it’s also about value, importance and relevance.

-  Ignorance is bliss... by turning away from change, you will be left in the wake of social evolution, no matter how big or strong your business is.
 intro-cta: >-
   ### Ready to turn your dreams into reality?
 services_intro: >-